shaofeihuang/CPS_BayesianMODS/README.md

 This is a representation of a generic CPS, edited using GeNIe Academic 5.0.

 ## 3. AML_BBN_CPS.py
 This code was tested on Python 3.12.8.
 It analyses an AutomationML file to generate BBNs and compute probabilities of occurence (of CPS system termination) and of severity/impact.
-The code is adapted from the integrated safety and security risk assessment code developed by Bhosale, which can be referenced here: https://github.com/Pbhosale1991/AML-BBN-RA Changes were been made to the original code to improve clarity and correct bugs, as well as to include new functions to identify shortest paths.
+The code is adapted from the integrated safety and security risk assessment code developed by Bhosale, which can be referenced here: https://github.com/Pbhosale1991/AML-BBN-RA Changes were been made to the original code to improve its flow and clarity, user interface, and to fix bugs in the original code.
+A new function to identify shortest paths in the BBNs was also added.